USEPA/e-manifest/docs/src/Intro/registration.md

 | VATEST000003 | TEST TSDF OF VA TWO      | Virginia | 22202 | Generator, TSDF        |       |
 | VATEST000004 | TEST GENERATOR OF VA     | Virginia | 22202 | Generator only         |       |

-- On the My Sites page, click on the “Add Existing Site” button
+- On the My Sites page, click on the "Add Existing Site" button

 - Search for your EPA ID number in the Site ID box or a test site and then select that facility.
 (For example:
   VA000532119)